hammadaiy/ChatSphere-An-AI-Chatbot/README.md

 ## Features

 - **Responsive Design**: The application is designed to be responsive and works well on different screen sizes.
-- **Interactive Chat Interface**: Users can send messages and receive responses from the AI in real-time.
+- **Interactive Chat Interface**: Users can send messages and receive responses from the AI in real time.
-- **Markdown Support**: The AI responses support Markdown formatting, including bold text and code blocks.
 - **Chat History**: Users can view and select from previous chat sessions.
 - **Settings**: Users can select different AI models available on the server.